sentinel-hub/eo-learn-workshop/README.md

 **Note**: *We'd like to make this repository a "living" tutorial, so we will be updating the materials with the new versions and new functionalities of the `eo-learn` package.
 To update your local copy, you can download the latest version again, or do a `git pull` if you are using git.*

-If you have git installed, you can get the tutorial materials by cloning this repo:
+We are tryinIf you have git installed, you can get the tutorial materials by cloning this repo:

 ```
 git clone https://github.com/sentinel-hub/norsc19-eo-learn-workshop.git